Traditional Chinese Name:

 - If using canned abalone, you can use directly out of the can.
 Many will also prefer to keep the abalone water for soup or cooking usage.

-- If using dried abalone, you will need to soak in cool water for at least 12 hours prior to usage
+- If using dried abalone, you will need to soak in cool water for at least 1 hour prior to usage

-Where can I buy this?
+Where can I buy it?